3. What Is the Content of Game Thinking?

 -

-Collaboration and experience-sharing across organizations strengthen its practical benefits.
+Collaboration and shared experiences across organizations strengthen its practical benefits.

 -